TAI-src/rl-baselines3-zoo/README.md

 ### Practical concerns

 Training RL agents can be quite time consuming.
-Make sure to plan accordingly and consider using a machine with a dedicated GPU if possible (and then use the GPU versions of the scripts).
+Make sure to plan accordingly and consider using a machine with a dedicated GPU if possible (and then use the GPU versions of the scripts - as of yet untested, though).
 Some thoughts to potentially reduce training time:

 * The exact choice of timesteps depends on the setting.
 It makes sense to:
   * Start with a lower number of timesteps to quickly test if everything works as intended.